city-of-saint-louis/gis-asset-manager-ui/README.md

 ##### **asset-manager-container.js**

 A reusable [Custom Element](https://developer.mozilla.org/en-US/docs/Web/API/Web_components/Using_custom_elements) made with [Web Component](https://developer.mozilla.org/en-US/docs/Web/API/Web_components) technologies.
-This is where the ArcGIS Asset Chooser, including the map, is rendered.
+This is where the ArcGIS Asset Manager, including the map, is rendered.
 It is a parent to **asset-manager-map-layer.js**.

-The Asset Chooser can be configured as needed by passing values for the following properties to the container element.
+The Asset Manager can be configured as needed by passing values for the following properties to the container element.

 1. **title**
    - **Type:** `string`
-   - **Description:** An appropriate title based on the specific implementation of the GIS Asset Chooser.
+   - **Description:** An appropriate title based on the specific implementation of the GIS Asset Manager.
    - **Default value:** _none_

 2. **hint**
    - **Type:** `string`
-   - **Description:** A simple statement to let the user know what to do with the GIS Asset Chooser for the specific implementation.
+   - **Description:** A simple statement to let the user know what to do with the GIS Asset Manager for the specific implementation.
    - **Default value:** _none_

 3. **zoom**